Juniper/contrail-installer/opencontrail_devstack_user_guide.md

 **Steps to build PPA packages on PPA build machine**

-Pre-requisite to built the PPA package is to import pgp key to launchpad account using the instructions mentioned in the below URL:
+Pre-requisite to build the PPA package is to import pgp key to launchpad account using the instructions mentioned in the below URL:

 https://help.launchpad.net/YourAccount/ImportingYourPGPKey